-Inside: This post is going to explore consequences for teenagers and how it can improve your relationship with them, while also preparing them for real life.
-This list of logical consequences for teenagers are the best to prepare them for real life.
+Inside: This post is going to explore effective consequences for teenagers and how they can improve your relationship with them, while also preparing them for real life.
+This list of logical consequences for teenagers (even for disrespectful behavior) are the best to prepare them for real life, even when you’re at your wits end.

 Consequences for Teenagers

-But now I have this gangly teen boy.
+But now I have this gangly teenage boy.
 I have no idea what a natural consequence is for him blowing off his curfew?
-I’m just SO angry and I feel like I can’t change a SINGLE thing with him.
-Then, we just start at each other in a control game.
+I just know I’m SO angry and I feel like I can’t change a SINGLE thing with him.
+Then, we just stare at each other in a control game.
 It’s awfully fun to have teens.

 It’s awfully fun to have teens.